Romania: Military personnel killed in aircraft crashes | DW | 03.03.2022

 Deadly accidents involving the MiG-21 LanceR fighter jet have occurred in recent years.

-In 2018, a Romanian Air Force pilot died after his MiG-21 LanceR crashed during an air show in the southeast of the country.
+In 2018, a Romanian Air Force pilot died after his jet crashed during an air show in the country's southeast.

 The Romanian Air Force still relies on the old Soviet-era MiG jets for air patrol missions, though it is beginning to modernize its aircraft.